 - The nail becomes detached from its bed at the base and side, creating a space under the nail that accumulates dirt.
 Air under the nail may cause a grey-white colour but can vary from yellow to brown.

-- In psoriasis can see a yellowish-brown margin between the margin between the normal nail (pink) and the detached parts (white).
+- In psoriasis there may be a yellowish-brown margin between the margin between the normal nail (pink) and the detached parts (white).

-- If Pseudomonas aeruginosa grows underneath the nail, then green colour.
+- If Pseudomonas aeruginosa grows underneath the nail then there may be a green colour.

 - Causes of onycholysis include:

-- Thickening of the nail plate is mainly seen on big toes of the elderly, associated with injury to the foot, badly fitting shoes or poor blood supply.
+- Mainly seen on big toes of the elderly, associated with injury to the foot, badly fitting shoes or poor blood supply.

-- Central grooves in the centre of the nail.
-Also, the cuticle is pushed back and inflamed.
+- Also, the cuticle is pushed back and inflamed.